urGirlkiri/Kai-s-Genesis/checklists.md

 - [ ] Add multiple worlds and progression
 - [ ] Add tutorialization
 - [ ] when world expands add the kai eye at the top or bottom where one can see the prt of the map they at
+- [ ] Add a powerup god lift to lift off animals off the plane
 - [ ] add rain to revive dry grass